guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-3.md

   <em>A good spot for photography</em>
 </div>

 After sunset we came back down and spent some more time at the centro before finally heading back to the AirBnB.
-That too because the vegan lunch that we had had was not letting us sit and eat/drink in a cafe (damn vegan food! :grimacing:) We picked up some pizza and mezcal on the way back and finished [Roma](TODO) before calling it a night.
+That too because the vegan lunch that we had had was not letting us sit and eat/drink in a cafe (damn vegan food! :grimacing:) We picked up some pizza and mezcal on the way back and finished [Roma](https://www.rottentomatoes.com/m/roma_2018) (which we had started in Oaxaca at the recommendation of Fernando and Marianna) before calling it a night.

 <div class="postimg">
   <a href="https://live.staticflickr.com/65535/49654599096_a3ae29432a_c.jpg" data-toggle="lightbox">